 Charlton College of Business, University of Massachusetts Dartmouth

 The Charlton MBA requires 30 credit hours and can be completed part-time or full-time, on-campus or online.
-Students have the option to concentrate in specific areas, including the STEM-focused business analytics area.
+Students have the option to concentrate their MBA in specific areas, including the STEM-focused business analytics area.
 Charlton considers itself highly responsive to the changing demands of the global, technology-driven economy.

 Foisie Business School, Worcester Polytechnic Institute

 Foisie deliberately designed a program that would equip STEM professionals to take on managerial responsibilities, while still benefiting from the support and networking advantages of a strong course cohort.
 The school's Online MBA curriculum includes STEM-focused modules in Information Technology, Innovation with User Experience, Operations Analytics and Management, and Supply Chain Management.